morrownr/USB-WiFi/home/FAQ.md

 No. 6 - Question: I live in the US and am trying to use a tri-band USB WiFi adapter as an AP with band 4 (6 GHz).
 How do I make it work?

+No. 7 - Question: My USB WiFi adapter is showing up as a CDROM or Flash drive instead of a WiFi adapter.
+What is the problem?

 -----

 No. 1